phelpsm1/skeleton/README.md

 # Welcome to the Skeleton

-This is the skeleton to build, test, and deploy a project within TMG SP S
+This is the skeleton to build, test, and deploy a project within CCSD.
+It is build on top of [Node.js](https://nodejs.org) and [gulp](https://gulpjs.com).

 ## Usage